Hiking Mount Nittany: A Must-Do Activity In State College, PA

 Where should you park for this hike?

-Parking can be found along the side of the road near the trailhead.
-If parking along this stretch of the road is full, an overflow lot has been added just about 100 yards down the street in the opposite direction.
+Parking can be found in a large lot about 100 yards down the street in the opposite direction from the trailhead.
 There is plenty of signage pointing towards this lot.
 The coordinates are N 40 48.691’ W 77 48.411’ for those looking to use this type of navigation.

 Complete Nittany Mountain Trail Description